rfo909/CFT/README.md

 Total time is then the time of the single slowest ping, not the sum of times for all pings.

-Threads are created by calling SpawnProcess() with a dictionary for local variables, and an expression.
+Threads are created by calling SpawnProcess() with a dictionary for local variables used in the following expression.
 This immediately returns Process objects, which are collected in a list via the out() statement.

 When all processes have been spawned, we loop through the processes, wait for